 I recently travelled to Ukambani, specifically Mwingi district in Kitui County to have a feel of what maternal health there is like.
 I visited two clinics: Nyaani dispensary and Kakululo dispensary.
-There is plenty to write about, so I will break down the info which I’ll be putting up in subsequent posts.

 My first stop was Nyaani dispensary which is in Nuu location, Mwingi East district.

 This dispensary is served by Damaris Wanjiru, a midwife and community nurse who has worked there since 2011.
 Damaris is the only health provider in the dispensary that serves a population of about 7,400 people.

 Damaris sees all the outpatient clients (both male and female, adults and children alike).
 She also attends to those seeking family planning services and sees pregnant women who come for antenatal services.
 Damaris is also the one who single-handedly delivers babies at the facility.
 She is the one who immunizes children and does routine checkups for babies.
 Damaris is the one who does nutritional counselling and runs the supplementary feeding programme at the facility.
 She is the one who undertakes all managerial responsibilities at the facility.
 Basically, 29 year-old Damaris is a one-stop shop in herself.